-- 7.1 All safeguarding and welfare concerns, discussions and decisions made will be recorded in writing and kept in line with the ESSCP Keeping Records of Child Protection and Welfare Concerns Guidance.
-At our school we use welfare concern forms which can be found in the staff room, classrooms and school office.
-Completed from should then be handed directly to the DSL. - 7.2 The DSL will ensure that child protection files are kept up to date and that information will be kept confidential and stored securely. - 7.3 Records will include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome - 7.4 The DSL will ensure that files are only accessed by those who need to see them and where files or content are shared, this will happen in line with information sharing advice and guidance. - 7.5 We will continue to support any pupil leaving the school about whom there have been concerns by ensuring that all appropriate information, including welfare and safeguarding concerns, is forwarded under confidential cover to the pupil's new school as a matter of priority, and within 5 working days. - 7.6 When a pupil is due to transfer to another school the DSL will consider if it would be appropriate to share any information with the new school or college in advance of the pupil leaving.
-For example, information that would allow the new school or college to continue supporting children who have or have had a social worker and been victims of abuse and have that support in place for when the child arrives. - 7.7 When a new pupil joins our school, and there is a record of safeguarding or welfare concerns, we will ensure that this information is shared appropriately with the DSL, the Special
+- 7.1.
+All safeguarding and welfare concerns, discussions and decisions made will be recorded in writing and kept in line with the ESSCP Keeping Records of Child Protection and Welfare Concerns Guidance.
+At our school we use an encrypted and secure web-based database called My Concern to which all staff have access for the purposes of recording concerns they may have about children.) - 7.2.
+The DSL will ensure that child protection files are kept up to date and that information will be kept confidential and stored securely.

+7.3.
+Records will include:

+- A clear and comprehensive summary of the concern. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached and the outcome. - 7.4.
+The DSL will ensure that files are only accessed by those who need to see them and where files or content are shared, this will happen in line with information sharing advice and guidance. - We will continue to support any pupil leaving the school about whom there have been concerns by ensuring that all appropriate information, including welfare and safeguarding concerns, is forwarded under confidential cover to the pupil's new school as a matter of priority, and within 5 working days. - When a pupil is due to transfer to another school, the DSL will consider if it would be appropriate to share any information with the new school or college in advance of the pupil leaving.
+For example, information that would allow the new school or college to continue supporting children who have or have had a social worker and been victims of abuse to have support in place for when the child arrives.

-Education Needs Coordinator (SENCO) and the Designated Teacher for Looked After Children (LAC), as necessary.
+When a new pupil joins our school, and there is a record of safeguarding or welfare concerns, we will ensure that this information is shared appropriately with the DSL, the Special Education Needs Coordinator (SENCO) and the Designated Teacher for Looked After Children (LAC), as necessary.